HackerUSA-CE/aisd-wde-5-responsive-boxes/README_Full_CSS.md

 5. **Styling the Boxes:**

 * Each box is styled with a background color, padding, and rounded corners.
-* The `transition` property adds a smooth hover effect, making the boxes scale up slightly when hovered.

 ```css
 .box {